-Accent lighting is often used for backlighting shelves, illuminating wall art and adding drama when used as a staircase lighting idea, there's plenty of ways it can be used to ensure that the design of your home looks as good during the night as it does in the day.
+Accent lighting is often used for backlighting shelves, illuminating wall art and adding drama when used as a staircase lighting idea; there's plenty of ways it can be used to ensure that the design of your home looks as good during the night as it does in the day.

 Biodynamic lighting is a concept by which light is adapted throughout the day to meet the requirements of a healthy circadian rhythm.
-To put it in simple terms of cool light vs warm light, it's brighter, whiter light in the morning and during the day, while a warmer, softer light is used in the evening to help stimulate the hormones that allow for healthy sleep cycles.
+To put it in simple terms of cool light vs warm light, brighter, whiter light is required in the morning and during the day, while a warmer, softer light is used in the evening to help stimulate the hormones that allow for healthy sleep cycles.

-While true biodynamic lighting can only be achieved with specialist systems installed, you can certainly mimic some of the effects using colour changing bulbs controlled by your smart phone which allow for your lights to emit both cool white and warm white light.
+While true biodynamic lighting can only be achieved with specialist systems installed, you can certainly mimic some of the effects using colour-changing bulbs controlled by your smart phone which allow for your lights to emit both cool white and warm white light.